Frequently Asked Yoga Questions

 What should I wear and bring with me?

-Please bring a mat if you have one (I have some spares.)
+Please bring a mat (or let me know if you need to borrow one).
 It is best to wear loose, comfortable clothing (sports gear not necessary) & we practise in bare feet.
 Please bring socks and a blanket to keep you warm during relaxation.

 What about pregnant and post-natal women?

 If you are pregnant, please contact me to discuss whether these classes are suitable for you.
 This will depend on your Yoga experience & where you are in your pregnancy.
 The Wednesday morning class is the most gentle so may be a good place to start.
 Classes are small enough for individual attention to be given.